Optimal Transport for Machine Learners: Minimizing Movements and Wasserstein Gradients

-The implicit Euler scheme has the advantage that it does not require $h$ or $f$ to be smooth.
-For $f$, this is crucial to handle evolution over arbitrary measures (with or without densities) seamlessly.
+\paragraph{Wasserstein gradient formula.} The implicit Euler scheme has the advantage that it does not require $h$ or $f$ to be smooth.
+For $f$, this is crucial to handle evolutions over measures that may have densities, atoms or other singular parts.
 As $\tau \to 0$, under certain conditions on $f$, \eqref{eq:jko-discr} defines a continuous evolution $t \mapsto \alpha_t$.
 As discussed earlier, this evolution can be described as a Lagrangian evolution \eqref{eq:lagrangian-advection}.
-A key point is that it provides an explicit vector field $v_t$ (depending on $\alpha_t$), denoted as $\nabla_{\mathrm{W}} f(\alpha)$, called the Wasserstein gradient.
-In the weak sense, $\alpha_t$ satisfies:
+We use the following first-variation convention: for any $\beta\in\Pp(\RR^d)$ and the signed zero-mass perturbation $\rho=\beta-\alpha$, The key infinitesimal object is the vector field that represents this differential in the Wasserstein metric.